cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 Note that:

 * This function can handle the edge case where black and red both refer to the same player.
 * It prepares a map with a capacity equal to the number of games.
 At most the capacity would be double that.
-It is a value that could be worth investigating for best performance.
+This is a value that could be worth investigating for best performance.
-* It too passes along a tuple with an optional error.
+* Like the helper function, it passes along a tuple with an optional error.
 * It closes the channel it populates upon exit whether there is an error or not via the use of `defer`.

 </HighlightBox>